 - a positive antibody blood test and either epidemiologic evidence or clinical evidence

-A new dashboard for school COVID-19 reporting has also launched and will be updated on Tuesday and Friday afternoons.
+A dashboard for school COVID-19 reporting has also launched and is updated on Tuesday and Friday afternoons.

-Positive test rates statewide remained below 15% for the eighth day in a row.
-The total number of individual test results reported to DHEC yesterday statewide was 5,592 (not including antibody tests) and the percent positive was 11%.
+The total number of individual test results reported to DHEC yesterday statewide was 8,279 (not including antibody tests) and the percent positive was 12.7%.

 - 9 middle-aged